 [I]t's now become the new samizdat literature.
 And that's really important in the Soviet era because that's the only literature you could really rely upon.
 We do written decisions, many of them.
-And our Supreme Court in particular does decisions, and they're binding precedent.16 expedited production of documents, then-Vice Chancellor Strine stated: "I hope this transcript reverberates.
+And our Supreme Court in particular does decisions, and they're binding precedent.21

+Chancellor Strine understood that he could send messages to the bar through transcript rulings.
+When identifying discovery abuse in one case and ordering expedited production of documents, then-Vice Chancellor Strine stated: "I hope this transcript reverberates.
 Folks need to stop playing edgy games with noncompliance with the rules and then expecting the Court to always give them a break."
 The joke among practitioners is that his criticism of reliance on transcript rulings could not be taken at face value because it was expressed orally.